New Antelope Valley Evacuation Warnings Issued As Bobcat Fire Still Burns Out-Of-Control

-LOS ANGELES (CBSLA) – While mandatory evacuations were lifted for hundreds of residents in Arcadia and Sierra Madre, a new set of evacuation warnings have been issued for others in the Antelope Valley, with no end in sight in the battle against the Bobcat Fire which continues to spread rapidly Thursday in the Angeles National Forest above Monrovia.
+LOS ANGELES (CBSLA) – Authorities issued new mandatory evacuation orders in the stubborn Bobcat Fire as flames continued to threaten homes in the Antelope Valley.

-New evacuation warnings were issued Wednesday evening north of the blaze, for the community of Juniper Hills in the southeast Antelope Valley.
+Evacuations were ordered for residents in the foothill areas just north of the fire, including for the community of Juniper Hills in the southeast Antelope Valley.

 These are in addition to evacuation warnings which have been in place for several days now for the San Gabriel foothill communities of Monrovia, Bradbury, Sierra Madre, Arcadia, Altadena, Duarte and Pasadena.

 According to the latest numbers Thursday morning, the Bobcat Fire has burned 50,539 acres and remains only 3% contained.
-Now authorities do not believe full containment will be achieved until late October.
+Authorities revised their containment expectation until late October.
 Despite some close calls, no homes have been destroyed so far.

 There was some good news in the firefight, as evacuation orders were lifted Wednesday afternoon for about 300 homes in Arcadia and Siera Madre which had been in place since Sunday.